J3ff5/Testes/marketeasy/README.md

 # Supermarket list
 > Will create a list of all the items in the supermarket.

-Using tha API http://servicosflex.rpinfo.com.br:9000/v1.0/documentacao#, you can get the list of items in the supermarket.
+Using the API http://servicosflex.rpinfo.com.br:9000/v1.0/documentacao#, you can get the list of items in the supermarket.

 ## Installation